 Benefits and Dangers of Talcum Powder

-The revelations about the dangers of talcum powder have led many people to turn away from it and toward powder made with cornstarch.
+The revelations about the dangers of talcum powder have led many people to turn away from it and toward cornstarch powder for sweating.
 This type of powder is highly effective at absorbing both moisture and odor.
-Baby powder with cornstarch is also good for minimizing friction from skin-on-skin contact, such as on the upper thighs or under the arms.
+Baby powder with cornstarch is also good for minimizing friction from skin-on-skin contacts, such as on the upper thighs or under the arms.